Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 2. Helps Reduce Cancer Growth

-In one test-tube study conducted by Northeastern Ohio Universities Colleges of Medicine and Pharmacy, black currant extract was shown to help inhibit the growth of liver cancer cells.
-(5) Another study out of Japan found that black currant extract blocked the spread of breast and endometrial cancer cells.
-(6)
+In one test-tube study conducted by Northeastern Ohio Universities Colleges of Medicine and Pharmacy, black currant extract was able to help inhibit the growth of liver cancer cells.

 3. Promotes Eye Health